 In June 1962, Glenelg Methodist became a station church with the assignment of a permanent, non-rotating minister.
-With the congregation increasing in size, the church purchased eleven acres of land on Burnt Woods Road and made plans to build a new church.
+With the congregation increasing in size, the church purchased eleven acres of land on Burntwoods Road and made plans to build a new church.
 A ground breaking ceremony was held on February 3, 1969 and the church was completed in 1970.
 This multipurpose building included classrooms and a fellowship hall in which worship was conducted.
 Services at the new church, now named Glenelg United Methodist Church, began on February 1, 1970.

 With an unexpected gift in 1983, Glenelg UMC began phase two of their building plan, erecting a permanent sanctuary in the mid-1980s.
-Worship in our present sanctuary, a beautiful brick building with clear glass windows overlooking the wooded landscape and a stained glass window of Jesus, which won awards upon its installation, began in the fall of 1986.
+Worship in our present sanctuary, a beautiful brick building with clear glass windows overlooking the wooded landscape and a stained glass window of Jesus, which has won awards upon its installation, began in the fall of 1986.

 The congregation of Glenelg United Methodist strives to be an active participant in the neighborhood and the world, through a church-based Preschool, a summer Vacation Bible School, on-going support of the Grassroots Shelter and Congregations Concerned for the Homeless in Howard County, as well as the sponsoring of several Boy Scout troops and Alcoholics Anonymous.

 Glenelg United Methodist Church recognizes and is grateful for the love and support God has shown this community of worshippers.
 Our mission remains: To proclaim the Gospel of Jesus in the local community, and to provide opportunities, encouragement, and guidance for members to live their lives in accordance with the teaching of Jesus.